JetBrains/kotlin-web-site/docs/topics/numbers.md

 val oneByte: Byte = 1
 ```

-> In addition to integer types, Kotlin also provides unsigned integer types.
-For more information, see [Unsigned integer types](unsigned-integer-types.md).
+> In addition to these signed integer types, Kotlin also provides unsigned integer types.
+> For more information, see [Unsigned integer types](unsigned-integer-types.md).
 >
 {style="tip"}